visserle/boox-annotations-to-zotero/README.md

 ## Troubleshooting

-Make sure:
-- The EPUB is imported in Zotero
-- The filename in Zotero matches the Boox annotation filename (author and title; first line of the annotation file in the << >> brackets)
+Make sure sure that the EPUB file is available in Zotero and that the first line of the Boox annotation .txt states the author and title in the << >> brackets (see `/examples`).

-What happens if the text is not found in EPUB?

-The tool will use a fallback CFI based on page number.
+If the text is not found in EPUB, there will be a fallback CFI based on page number.
 The annotation will still be imported but may not be positioned exactly.

 ## Limitations